Troubleshooting

 This error is caused by the Unity Burst package being unable to find the tools it needs to run.
 Typically these are components installed with a Visual Studio Tools installer. the build error will include a list of the required components; ensure all components are correctly installed.

-Check out the official Working with Unity manual or the full Unity documentation to get a better understanding of what you can build in Unity.
+Check out the official manual or the full to get a better understanding of what you can build in Unity.

 Let's talk!
-Ask on Slack or send an email to support@echo3D.com and please attach a screenshot of the error you are experiencing.
+Ask on or send an email to and please attach a screenshot of the error you are experiencing.